-(Make a comment about something you saw on their profile)
+(Comment on something you saw on their profile)

 (Mention your lead magnet and include a link to your landing page)

-(Personal sendoff, Your name and URL)
+(Personal sendoff, Your name, and URL)

-With this tactic you are doing the following:
+With this tactic, you are doing the following:

 - Being personal by addressing them by name.